yahyacivelek/qptoml/README.md

 Before starting to define state structure in an object you will need to type `[object.states]`.

+`active.serving.enter = ""`

+You can define enter/exit actions for each state.

 `active.serving.initial = ""` assigns initial state to the *serving* state in *active* state.
 As it is '""', it has no initial state.
 This is optional if there is no initial state.

 `active.serving.events = [...]` assigns an array of events that *serving* state in *active* state is waiting for.
 Right side of the expression **must** be an array type.